drupol/master-thesis/src/thesis/4-conclusion.typ

 immutability, and to some extent, reproducibility.

-While discussing Docker with people, I noticed a common misconception about reproducibility that is worth noting.
-To illustrate this, let's consider a project shipping builds of their open-source software through Docker images.
+While discussing Docker with people, I noticed a common misconception about reproducibility that is worth noting, similar to @info-box-proprietary-software.
+To illustrate this, let's consider a project shipping builds of their open-source software through Docker images hosted on Docker Hub.
 At each release, they publish a new version of their image.
 These Docker images are immutable, and users can use and reuse them at will.
 However, it is simply impossible to reproduce those images themselves from the sources.
 While this illustrates the Docker leitmotif #emph["build once, use everywhere"], it does